datopian/data-rich-documents/README.md

 ---

+Experiments in lightweight ways to create, display and share datasets and data-driven stories.

 Experiments in data display.

 An experimental playground for code that and examples that may find there way into Portal.js and DataHub.io.